List of satanic ritual abuse allegations: Ireland

-In 2007, a jury at Dublin Country Coroner's court unanimously ruled that an infant found stabbed to death over three decades ago was the daughter of Cynthia Owen (then 'Sindy Murphy').
+In 2007, a jury at Dublin County Coroners Court unanimously ruled that an infant found stabbed to death over three decades ago was the daughter of Cynthia Owen (then 'Sindy Murphy').
 The infant was alleged to have been murdered by the infant's grandmother.
-The Minister of Justice had previously rejected a request by Cynthia Owen to have the body of the child exhumed, a decision Ms. Owen did not contest.
+The Minister of Justice, Equality and Law Reform had previously rejected a request by Cynthia Owen to have the body of the child exhumed, a decision Owen did not contest.
 The inquest was prohibited from assigning blame due to the Coroners Act of 1962 and therefore returned an open verdict.
-Also, the jury was instructed that the standard of proof was not the "beyond a reasonable doubt" benchmark of criminal trials, but rather the lesser standard of determining whether Owen's claims were true based "on the balance of probabilities".
+Also, the jury was instructed that the standard of proof was not the "beyond a reasonable doubt" benchmark of criminal trials but rather the lesser standard of determining whether Owen's claims were true based "on the balance of probabilities".
 Ms. Owen made claims about a stillborn second child buried in the family garden, but police found no human remains after digging up the plot.
 Owen's parents, as well as her older siblings, denied her allegations of abuse.

-During the trial, Owen provided her account of incest, organised abuse, and satanic ritual abuse orchestrated by her parents involving at least nine other men and her account was supported by her psychologist.
+During the trial, Owen provided her account of incest, organised abuse, and satanic ritual abuse orchestrated by her parents involving at least nine other men, and her account was supported by her psychologist.
 She claimed that her brother, Michael, and sister, Theresa, were also abused, a charge that was denied by her older brother and father.
 One of the alleged abusers is Cynthia Owen's older brother, Peter Murphy Junior, while the father, Peter Murphy Senior, is also an alleged abuser.
-One brother, Martin, committed suicide in 1995 after revealing he had been sodomised in his family home, while another brother, Michael, disappeared in 2002 and sister Theresa committed suicide shortly after the discovery of his body in 2005; Theresa's detailed 37-paged suicide note corroborated Cynthia's account.
+One brother, Martin, committed suicide in 1995 after revealing he had been sodomised in his family home, while another brother, Michael, disappeared in 2002, and sister Theresa committed suicide shortly after the discovery of his body in 2005; Theresa's detailed 37-page suicide note corroborated Cynthia's account.
 A friend of Theresa's testified at the trial, stating that Theresa had spoken to him at length about her sexual abuse in childhood.
-Theresa Murphy committed suicide on February 24, 2005, as a result of childhood sexual abuse, this finding was supported by police evidence.
+Theresa Murphy committed suicide on February 24, 2005, as a result of childhood sexual abuse, a finding that was supported by police evidence.
 Theresa was the child of her older sister, Margaret Murphy.

 Following the findings of the Coroner's Court, Owen has raised questions regarding the disposal of her daughter's body and the failure of the police to investigate the murder.
 In particular, she has highlighted the fact that no blood or tissue samples were kept, that the bag and sanitary towels found alongside the murdered child have gone missing, that the records of the first inquest into the murder have gone missing, and that her daughter was buried in a mass grave alongside other infants.
 Owen claimed that the police knew about the murder and did nothing.
 She also stated that she felt robbed of justice by her mother's natural and peaceful death.